WeichenZhou/PALMER/README.md

 Pre-mAsking Long reads for Mobile Element inseRtion

 * PALMER detects non-reference MEI events (LINE, Alu, SVA, and HERVK) and other insertions by using the indexed reference-aligned BAM/CRAM files from long-read technology as inputs.
-It uses the track from [UCSC Repeatmasker](https://genome.ucsc.edu/cgi-bin/hgTables) to mask the portions of reads that aligned to these repeats, defines the significant characteristics of MEIs (TSD motifs, 5' inverted sequence, 3' transduction sequence, polyA-tail), and reports sequences for each insertion event.
+It masks the aligned portions of reads, defines the significant characteristics of MEIs (TSD motifs, 5' inverted sequence, 3' transduction sequence, polyA-tail), and reports sequences for each insertion event.
 * The ideal structure of an MEI event would be 5’-TSD-(5'inverted)-MEI-polyA-(TransD-polyA)-TSD-3’.
+* PALMER is able to detect other categories (e.g. numts) of non-reference insertion sequence under the customized setup by the user.

 Required resources:
 ```
  samtools/1.3.1  https://github.com/samtools/samtools
  ncbi-blast++/2.10.0  ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ (Lower version will introduce fatal bugs.)
- git-lfs (Use when index files are text pointers.
-Or simply choose 'Download ZIP' if you don't want to install git-lfs.)
 ```